-The reverser valve (see Illustration B) reverses the flow through the output ports when activated.
-The valve is located under the Left Side Hydraulics Shield (see Illustration A).
+The reverser valve (see Fig. 140) reverses the flow through the output ports when activated.
+The valve is located under the Left Side Hydraulics Shield.

 The deck shift and the draper reverser are electrically controlled in parallel, so that when the deck arrives in its new position, the deck shift motor stops and the draper motor will be running in the opposite direction.